MathiasGruber/TheNinjaRPG/README.md

 - https://uploadthing.com/ - for file uploads (optional)
 - https://replicate.com/ - for AI inference (optional)

-The following videos on youtube are recommended to get up to speed with different components of the stack:

-- The official TheNinja-RPG youtube, [TNR DevLog](https://www.youtube.com/watch?v=m29HidoaGqM&list=PLKGedXg3BVNJAW2nNioLEv1tcQjiwrOgA)
-- Next.js, Clerk, tRPC, Planetscale, tailwind: [T3 Stack Tutorial ](https://www.youtube.com/watch?v=YkOSUVzOAA4)
-- Drizzle ORM: [DrizzleORM Pitch](https://www.youtube.com/watch?v=_SLxGYzv6jo)

 To get started, copy `app/.env.example` to `app/.env` and fill in all variables related to services (`*CLERK*`, `REPLICATE*`, `UPLOADTHING*`).

+## Option 1) VSCode DevContainer (Easiest)

-The project is bootstrapped using [VScode devcontainer](https://code.visualstudio.com/docs/devcontainers/containers) and docker, making it as easy as possible to get up and running.
-The recommended way of spinning up locally, therefore, is to open the project in VSCode, and then open the VScode devcontainer in the lower left corner.
+The project is bootstrapped with docker within a [VScode devcontainer](https://code.visualstudio.com/docs/devcontainers/containers), making it as easy as possible to get up and running within a consistent environment.
+Open the project in VSCode, and then open the VScode devcontainer in the lower left corner.
 This should set up the entire development environment.

 - Run `make dbpush` to setup database.
 - Run `make seed` to seed database.
-- Go to `http://localhost:3000` to view.
+- Go to `http://localhost:3000` to view site
 - Go to `http://localhost:3001` to manage database.

+## Option 2) Running locally (Fastest)

+WIP

+# :books: Learning Guide

+The following videos on youtube are recommended to get a quick introduction to the project and the components of the tech stack:

+- The official TheNinja-RPG youtube, [TNR DevLog](https://www.youtube.com/watch?v=m29HidoaGqM&list=PLKGedXg3BVNJAW2nNioLEv1tcQjiwrOgA)
+- Next.js, Clerk, tRPC, Planetscale, tailwind: [T3 Stack Tutorial ](https://www.youtube.com/watch?v=YkOSUVzOAA4)
+- Drizzle ORM: [DrizzleORM Pitch](https://www.youtube.com/watch?v=_SLxGYzv6jo)

 # :bookmark: Local Development Guide

 Various `make` commands are available; type `make help` at the root directory for list of available commands.
 Most importantly:

 - Use `make pnpm "add [package]"` if you need to add some package
-- Use `make dbpush` to push schema changes to database without creating migration file
 - Use `make makemigrations` to create migrations file for new database changes

 # :lock: Licensing